 - 6. Progress in Ph.D.
 Dissertation/Master's Plan A or Plan B: - Supervisors of Plan A, Plan B, or Ph.D. dissertation will be consulted by the Graduate Committee to determine student's progress. - 7.
 Completion of Ph.D. qualifying examinations: - The Graduate Committee, in determining the completion of this requirement, will use the letters on file regarding qualifying examination results. - 8.
-Completion of Ph.D. teaching internship and/or non-teaching industrial internship: - The Graduate Committee, in determining the completion of the teaching internship requirement, will use internship portfolios and comments from course supervisors. - The Internship Coordinator, in determining the completion of the non-teaching industrial internship requirement, will use the final report and portfolio, and field supervisor evaluation form. - 9.
+Completion of Ph.D. teaching internship and/or non-teaching industrial internship: - The Graduate Committee, in determining the completion of the teaching internship requirement, will use internship portfolios and comments from course supervisors.

+- The Internship Coordinator, in determining the completion of the non-teaching industrial internship requirement, will use the final report and portfolio, and field supervisor evaluation form. - 9.
 Completion of Master's non-teaching industrial internship: - The Internship Coordinator, in determining the completion of the non-teaching industrial internship requirement, will use the final report and portfolio, and field supervisor evaluation form. - 10.
 Completion of Ph.D.
 Prospectus: - The Graduate Committee, in determining the completion of this requirement, will use the Prospectus submission form approved by the Office of Research & Graduate Studies.

-Additional Funding Opportunities from the College or University https://team.cmich.edu/sites/cst/CST%20Student%20Organizations%20Forms/CSE%20Student%20PDF.pdf - (B) The Office of Research & Graduate Studies has a number of programs that provide support for graduate students.
+Additional Funding Opportunities from the College or University

+- (A) The Department of Mathematics and the College of Science and Technology have funds available for graduate student professional growth activities (for example, travel funds to present research results at a conference.)
+The application for this program can be found at: https://team.cmich.edu/sites/cst/CST%20Student%20Organizations%20Forms/CSE%20Student%20Presentation%20Grant%20App%20Fillable%20PDF.pdf - (B) The Office of Research & Graduate Studies has a number of programs that provide support for graduate students.
 Students may apply for these grants I fall or spring semesters.
 These programs include: - Doctoral Dissertation Support. - Graduate Student Publication & Presentation Grant. - Graduate Student Research Grant. - Financial Assistance Options for International Graduate Students.